glynawe/Vanilla/vanilla.md

 # Vanilla  [Draft]

-Vanilla is a language in the Pascal family, the starting point of its design was [Oberon](https://people.inf.ethz.ch/wirth/Oberon/Oberon07.Report.pdf).
-It has a module system with [functors](https://v2.ocaml.org/manual/moduleexamples.html#s%3Afunctors).
+Vanilla is a language in the Pascal family, the starting point of its design was Oberon.
+Vanilla has a module system with *functors*, a feature taken from OCaml.
+Functors are modules that take other modules as parameters.
+They are a single, simple mechanism that can provide features like abstract data types, generic types, traits, dependency injection and module extension.

 # Program Structure